kennethgerrits/RagBot-Unity/README.md

 Controls: first drag the RagBot for the initial launch, after which you can move RagBot with the arrow keys.

 Caughtion!
 RagBot has infiltrated a dangerous environment, you can expect hostile company.

+Play the game at: https://kennethgerrits.github.io/RagBot-Unity/
+Playing at fullscreen is recommended.